redhat-et/crossplane-quay/README.md

 You need the follow items setup prior to development

-- KUBECONFIG - You need to have a valid KUBECONFIG environment variable, currently this needs to be an Openshift Cluster running on EC2.
+- KUBECONFIG - You need to have a valid KUBECONFIG environment variable, currently this needs to be an Kubernetes Cluster running on EC2.
 - AWS Credentials - You can find instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for setting up the standard AWS credentials for the aws-cli.
-- S3 Bucket Name - S3 Bucket names must be globally unique, you need to provide a name inside of the helm/values.yaml file.
+- S3 Bucket Name - S3 Bucket names must be globally unique, this name is provided inside of the requirements.yaml file.
-- VPC and Gateway ID - Both of this IDs need to also be provided in the helm/values.yaml file.
+- VPC and Gateway ID - Both of this IDs need to also be provided in the requirements.yaml file.
 These can be found on the AWS console.

 The credentials (kubeconfig, AWS) are both mounted using secrets,and these are passed into the respective ProviderConfigs.
-The S3 bucket name, VPC ID and Gateway ID are passed in using the [requirements.yaml](manifests/requirements.yaml) manifest.
+The S3 bucket name, VPC ID and Gateway ID are passed in using the [manifests/requirements.yaml](manifests/requirements.yaml) manifest.

 ## Setup

-To set up the project you need to run clone this [github repository](https://github.com/redhat-et/crossplane-quay) and prepare the helm/values.yaml as described in [Prerequisites](##Prerequisites).
+To set up the project you need to run clone this [github repository](https://github.com/redhat-et/crossplane-quay) and prepare the requirements.yaml as described in [Prerequisites](##Prerequisites).
 After this you can run the following commands one by one.

 - `make crossplane` - This will install crossplane into the Kubernetes cluster in the `crossplane-system` namespace
 - `make provider` - This will install the AWS, Helm and In Cluster Providers into the `crossplane-system` namespace, but the CRs will be available in the entire cluster.